vert-x/mod-redis/README.md

 * `port` Port at which the Redis instance is listening.
 Defaults to `6379`.
 * `encoding` The character encoding for string conversions (e.g.: `UTF-8`, `ISO-8859-1`, `US-ASCII`).
 Defaults to the platform default.
 * `binary` To be implemented.
 In this case messages are expected to be in binary format.
-* `auth` The password to authenticate the client connection.
-Since the module manages the connection using the `AUTH` command could not have the desired result due to concurrency.
 ## Usage

 Simple example: